The Future of Data Modeling in Power BI with Fabric and AI Integration

 IX.
 Automated Data Refresh Management

 The system automatically updates data according to schedules, without requiring manual intervention or monitoring.
 As a result, Power BI will always have fresh information ready when users open their reports and dashboards.
-Moreover, failed refreshes are detected and fixed automatically or an alert is sent to the right team if human intervention is needed.
+Moreover, failed refreshes are detected and fixed automatically, or an alert is sent to the right team if human intervention is needed.
 This automation reduces the technical maintenance work and ensures everyone always has current, accurate information.

 X. Consistent Semantic Layer Creation